 This REU is jointly led by three faculty members whose research covers many areas of psychology and neuroscience: Makeba Wilbourn (developmental psychology: culture and experience effects on language learning), Sarah Gaither (social psychology: identity and diversity), and Gregory Samanez-Larkin (human neuroscience: motivation and decision making).
 Students who are admitted into the program will join one of these primary labs but also participate in regular activities with all students in the program from across the three research groups.

 The first session of this REU occurred during summer 2020 (May 12 – July 16) and was a virtual program with no costs that provided students with a summer stipend.
-The second session will be virtual again during summer 2021 (May 11- July 9) was a hybrid program (in-person + virtual) where students were provided with a stipend.
+The second session during summer 2021 (May 11- July 9) was a hybrid program (in-person + virtual) where students were provided with a stipend.
 The third session will occur again during summer 2022 (May 22 – July 24).

-In future years, when it is safe we will host an in-person program with no costs associated with participating.
+In 2022, if it is safe, we will host an in-person program with no costs associated with participating.
 Travel expenses, campus housing, and a living stipend will be provided.
 We also hope to bring alumni from the 2020 and 2021 virtual programs to Duke campus as a group once it is safe.
-Again, the 2021 REU program will be a virtual program, but we will be flexible on needs for this.

 Students will gain experience with…